• Menu

 Where are flamingos from?

-Flamingos can be found in South America, Africa, the Middle East, the Caribbean, Mexico and India.
+Flamingos are found in South America, Africa, the Middle East, the Caribbean, Mexico, and India.

 Celestun Flamingo Season

-We were fortunate to visit during the month of February, as we had been told that the best time to see the flamingos is between November and March when they are courting.
-They move further north to Rio Lagartos in the summer for nesting and birthing.
+We were fortunate to visit during February, as we had been told that the best time to see the flamingos is between November and March, when they are courting.
+In the summer, they move north to Rio Lagartos to nest and give birth.
 There were thousands on the day we visited.

-We were not disappointed!
-Celestun Mexico is the place to see them!
-Read here what other travellers have said about Celestun.
+We were not disappointed.
+Celestun,, Mexico, is the place to see them.
+Read what other travellers have said about it.

 Private Tour from Merida or a DIY Tour – What is the Best?